Banff International Curatorial Institute Symposium: Living Agreement

-The Living Agreement symposium is an invitation to learn from artists, curators, and creative practitioners who reflexively engage relationships between institutions, artists, and publics as a form of artistic practice.
+The Living Agreement symposium is a gathering to learn with artists, curators, and creative practitioners who reflexively engage relationships between institutions, artists, and publics as a form of artistic practice.

 Drawing on the work of artist Carmen Papalia and his proposal to consider accessibility as a temporary and relational practice, this three-day symposium asks how the triangulated relationships between artists, audiences, and institutions might be re-thought as a ‘living agreement.'